mxngyn/blog/_posts/2015-03-22-basic-cs-terminology.md

 <!-- more -->

-A lot of the computer science concepts were never covered during my time at Dev Bootcamp, which was expected.
+A lot of computer science concepts were never covered during my time at Dev Bootcamp, which was expected.
 However, I'm still really interested in these basic concepts, and I feel that knowing them will solidify the foundation for my growth in the tech industry.
 So here is a quick resource sheet I put together to cover some of the basics.

 - `Bit:` smallest unit of binary (0 or 1)
 - `Byte:` 8 bits